alexjhetherington/footnotesforthefuture/content/words/godot-identifying-materials/index.md

 I would recommend this solution only if you are searching for a pipeline agnostic workflow.

-### Optimising MeshDataTools
+### Optimising Triangle Queries

-If you're particularly clever or wedded to the idea of a pipeline agnostic solution, you might propose some optimizations to the MeshDataTool approach.
+If you're particularly clever or wedded to the idea of a pipeline agnostic solution, you might propose some optimizations to the triangle query approach.

 The idea for optimisation is as follows: